HologramLib/.github/profile/README.md

 <br>

-## ⚙️ Addons
+## Extend HologramLib via addons?
-Not a developer but want to use HologramLib or add even more features?
+Not a developer but want to use HologramLib or add more features?
 Check out: [HologramLib Addons](https://github.com/HologramLib/Addons)

 <br>